 The power element is a generic exponentiation operator.
-That is, when applied to arguments a and b, it returns the value the 'a to the power of b'.
+That is, when applied to arguments a and b, it returns the value of 'a to the power of b'.

-The power element takes the definitionURL and encodingattributes, which can be used to override the default semantics.
+The power element takes the definitionURL and encoding attributes, which can be used to override the default semantics.

-The power element is an binary arithmetic operator (see Section 4.2.3).
+The power element is a binary arithmetic operator (see Section 4.2.3).